These step-by-step instructions and images were syndicated from Chris Fry. Check out more of his creations on Instructables.

 Frame Work And Base Board

-I cut 2 pieces of the stud timber to 900mm and, using the plunge router, created a channel in each upright at a depth of 15mm to just over the height of the board.
-I then routed 2 horizontal channels20mm deep, for the base board.
+I cut two pieces of the stud timber to 900mm and, using the plunge router, created a channel in each upright at a depth of 15mm to just over the height of the board.
+I then routed two horizontal channels20mm deep, for the base Connect Four board.

 I used a Mortise and Tenon joint to connect the uprights to the feet; I cut the Tenon in the uprights using the router and then test fit the uprights on the board.